irzhakbasil/reactions-cube/README.md

 New game is kinda mix of both old games.
 Currently, I’m working regularly with Claude AI.
 I provided it with instructions, conducted a code review, and fixed the bugs.
 Also I asked Claude to do refactoring, design and animations for the new game.

+#Features
+My custom input component doesn’t allow entering numbers that start with a zero or multiple zeros and prevent any characters.